Irish soldier serving as UN peacekeeper in Lebanon killed in convoy attack

 “Our thoughts and prayers are with you.”

-“To his family I want to say sorry for their heartbreak and loss.

-“To the families of those injured, I want you to know the Defence Forces will do everything to care for and support your loved ones.”
+“This is the worst possible news that a family could hear,” he said, saying the families affected were informed between 2-5am Irish time.

+“It’s just shocking, just before Christmas in particular, in terms of the time of year, but it’s shocking to ever lose somebody who is serving their country overseas as a peacekeeper.”

-Mr Coveney said he intends to meet UN Secretary-General Antonio Guterres to discuss a “full investigation” into the circumstances of the incident.
+Mr Coveney, who is currently in New York for a UN Security Council meeting, said he intends to meet UN Secretary-General Antonio Guterres to discuss a “full investigation” into the incident.

-“As Minister for Defence and for Foreign Affairs I am currently in New York for a meeting of the UN Security Council,” he said.

-“I will return to Ireland this evening after I meet with the UN Secretary-General to discuss the loss of our peacekeeper and the full investigation that must now follow.”
+“I will return to Ireland this evening after I meet with the UN Secretary-General to discuss the loss of our peacekeeper and the full investigation that must now follow,” he said.

+Mr Coveney also said he is aware of video clips and images shared on social media reportedly of the incident, but said it is not clear if they have been verified.

+“There have been some images that have been shared, unfortunately, on social media of this incident, and I think the less attention they get the better.”

 Tanaiste Leo Varadkar said: “We unite in grief at the loss of a brave Irish soldier serving Ireland and the UN Lebanon, and pray for a speedy recovery for the injured.